Updated: Apr 9

 You will be spoiled for choice in this ancient city.
-With a growing list of restaurants, Happy Cow features 20 all-vegan eateries on their website.
+With a growing list of restaurants, Happy Cow features over 20 all-vegan eateries on their website.
 But this is only the tip of the iceberg with hundreds more vegan friendly options around Rome, from grocery products to raw desserts to pasta classics.
 You’ll wish you could stay forever.

 Market and Grocery Shopping

 San Cosimato Market in Trastevere sells delicious fresh fruit and vegetables, the kind you wish you could grow back home.
 For a larger market experience, Campo de Fiori stocks season fruit and veg and items such as dried pastas and flavoured oils.
 For groceries, Panella Supermarket has an impressive array of vegan food from deli meats to gluten free treats.
 With stores across Rome, Conads Supermarket has a substantial selection of products.
 However, the daddy, or should I say, ‘papa’ of all grocery stores is iVegan.
 A stone’s throw from the Vatican, you’ll find every vegan product under the sun, including a jaw-dropping cheese range.
 You also shouldn't miss out on a 100% vegan stall at Testaccio market, Vegan Store 83 which stocks an impressive array of vegan products and deli meats and cheese.

 For your quota of vegan pasta go to any trattoria and order Penne Arrabbiata, Spaghetti al Pomodoro or Spaghetti Aglio e Olio.
 These dishes will mostly use dried pasta and are egg free.
 However, when the menu stipulates homemade (fatta/fatto in casa) or fresh (pasta fresca) ask if it contains eggs (uova).